 There are several absolute conditions, requirements and issues that need to be satisfied or addressed, respectively - in order for the current approach to ISS direct depth imaging without a velocity model to provide an effective and accurate spatial configuration of reflectors and interfaces in the earth.
-Those issues are : (1) sensitivity to (and interest in) low frequency/low vertical wavenumbers in the data; (2) assuming the appropriate earth model type and number of spatial dimensions in deriving the ISS imaging algorithm; (3) within a given and appropriate earth model type, the inclusion of sufficient imaging terms from the inverse scattering series, to address all shortcomings and problems of using as the first step a single constant velocity migration.
-Among items the ISS must accommodate, and address are: (1) how different is the actual velocity from the reference value, and the extent, duration, width of the layer, or over what region is that difference occurring; (2) how many parameters are assumed to be unknown in the appropriate model-type - the larger the number of unknown parameters in the model type, the harder the series has to work (that is, more ISS imaging terms have to be included) for the same contrast and duration of differences, in comparison with how hard the imaging series has to work for a single parameter changing model with comparable difference values and duration.
-The CIG flatness criteria is a necessary and sufficient condition that these conditions (1) and (2) have been satisfied and with an appropriate model type that the direct ISS imaging has produced the correct depth.
+Those issues are: (1) sensitivity to (and interest in) low frequency/low vertical wavenumbers in the data; (2) assuming the appropriate earth model type and number of spatial dimensions in deriving the ISS imaging algorithm; (3) within a given and appropriate earth model type, the inclusion of sufficient imaging terms from the inverse scattering series, to address all shortcomings and problems from using as the first step a single constant velocity migration.
+Among items the ISS must accommodate, and address are: (I) how different is the actual velocity from the reference value, and the extent, duration, width of the layer, or over what region is that difference occurring; (II) how many parameters are assumed to be unknown in the appropriate model-type - the larger the number of unknown parameters in the model type, the harder the series has to work (that is, more ISS imaging terms have to be included) for the same contrast and duration of differences, in comparison with how hard the imaging series has to work for a single parameter changing model with comparable difference values and duration.
+The CIG flatness criteria is a necessary and sufficient condition that these conditions (1) and (3) have been satisfied and with an appropriate model type (condition 2) that the direct ISS imaging has produced the correct depth.

 In the examples below, we will isolate and separately examine each of these issues.
 The order that we will follow is: first assume that there is no low frequency issue, and no model type matching issue between the model used to generate the data and the model used for processing the data, that is, the model behind the ISS imaging algorithm.
-In that first example, we examine the consequence of including or not including sufficient ISS imaging terms, in the ISS imaging algorithm to match the contrast in properties between actual and reference, and the duration of those differences.
-Figures 10-11 show a velocity and density changing model, the water speed FK Stolt migration for that model, and the ISS imaging result for that model (Weglein et al., 2008).
-Figure 9 shows two different ISS imaging results for a layered model.
-The first is LOIS (Leading Order Imaging Series, see e.g., Shaw et al., 2004 extended to the multi-parameter case Weglein et al., 2008) where LOIS has fewer type terms and imaging capability in comparison to HOIS.
-The fact that HOIS is adequate inclusion of imaging terms (and LOIS is not) for this model's contrast and duration of differences between reference and actual velocity, is indicated by HOIS predicting the correct depth and having a flat CIG (Common Image Gather) where the latter only occurs when the correct depth is predicted.
-Hence, within a given model type and with adequate low frequency (see Figures 12-14 for the assumed source signature spectrum, with the inclusion of significant low frequency), for ISS imaging to be effective requires adequate inclusion of imaging terms to match the contrasts and durations between actual and reference properties.
-The LOIS images have a move-out pattern indicating inadequate capture/inclusion of ISS imaging terms.
-However, the ISS imaging results with HOIS outputs common image gather flatness at the correct depth and indicates that the latter capture of imaging terms matches the contrasts and duration in the data.
-CIG flatness indicates adequate capture of ISS imaging terms.
-Hence, within a given model type and adequate low frequency content, the CIG moving and flatness output is a necessary and sufficient condition that this direct ISS depth imaging is working and the spatial configuration of the image is accurate.
+In that first example, we examine the consequence of including or not including sufficient ISS imaging terms, in the ISS imaging algorithm to match and address the contrast in properties between actual and reference, and the duration of those differences.
+Fig. 9 shows two different ISS imaging results for a layered model.
+The first is LOIS (Leading Order Imaging Series, see, e.g, Shaw et al., 2004 extended to the multi-parameter case Weglein et al., 2008) and the second is HOIS (Higher Order Imaging Series, see e.g., Liu et al., 2005 also extended to the multi-parameter case Weglein et al., 2008) where LOIS has fewer types of terms and imaging capability in comparison to HOIS.
+The fact that HOIS is adequate inclusion of imaging terms (and LOIS is not) for this particular example's contrast and duration of differences between reference and actual velocity, is indicated by HOIS predicting the correct depth and having a flat